neonexus/fixted/README.md

 ## Usage

 Drop your fixtures in `test/fixtures` as JSON files (or CommonJS modules) named after your models.
+See [test/fixtures](test/fixtures) for examples.

 Once your [Sails.js](http://sailsjs.org/) server is running: